(Ordinance LXXVI of 2002)

 13. Controlling Officer.– The Minister Finance shall, for purposes of travelling allowances, be the Controlling Officer of a Special Assistant.

-abroad.– A Special Assistant travelling on official business outside
+allowance for tour abroad.– A Special Assistant travelling on

 [15.
 Medical facilities.– A Special Assistant shall be entitled, for himself and for his parents, spouse, real and step sons and daughters, wholly dependent upon him, to medical facilities admissible in terms of the Special Medical Attendance Rules, 1950.]